 First, check the care label for any vacuuming instructions and warnings.
 Then, take it outside and give it a gentle bashing (over a line if possible; if not over a garden chair – but away from the house or the dust will go straight back in.

 Take it back in, lie it flat and stand with your feet wide apart on the rug, vacuuming between them as you go, being careful not to vacuum any delicate trimmings.
 Then simply roll it up and put it aside while you vacuum your floors.
+Or, leave it outside hanging somewhere for a nice bit of UV treatment to kill any bacteria and freshen it up.

 8. How to vacuum a shag rug or sheepskin rug